baconbrad/php-webkit/README.md

 ## Multiple Platforms

 Although it may need a little additonal work you can make a PHP desktop application for Windows, Linux, and OSX.
 Currently the binaries for PHP are version 5.6 32-bit thread safe binaries for Windows.
 But you can switch it out with a different version/platform found at [PHP.net](http://php.net/) or elsewhere.
-Linux and OSX versions have a slightly different file structure and so far a packaging scheme has not been decided.
-As a result a call is made for php-cgi opposed to a determined project directory.
-This requires a seperate install of PHP for Linux and OSX until this is resolved.
+Linux and OSX versions have a slightly different file structure and so far a packaging scheme has not been decided so you will need to come up with your own.
 Have suggestions?
 Do feel free to share.

+(I have not tested it on any ARM based builds of NW.js but I don't see why it couldn't work.)

+## Packaging PHP Optional

+You may wish to use PHP within a NW.js project but don't want to package it within your application binary.
+You can either move it outside the directory or use the machines installed version of PHP if applicable.
+If you want to move it to another folder specify the new location as ```bin``` in your ```package.json```.
+It can even be outside of your project directory.
+If PHP is installed properly you can simply put ```php-cgi``` in this field instead.
+Don't forget to delete the existing php directory to save on hard disk space and make unpacking faster.

 ## Server Variables